home-assistant/addons/duckdns/DOCS.md

 #### Option `lets_encrypt.accept_terms`

-Once you have read and accepted the Let's Encrypt[Subscriber Agreement](https://letsencrypt.org/repository/), change value to `true` in order to use Let's Encrypt services.
+Once you have read and accepted the Let's Encrypt [Subscriber Agreement](https://letsencrypt.org/repository/), change value to `true` in order to use Let's Encrypt services.

 #### Option `lets_encrypt.certfile`